DAN 004 wuz ere takin over ur druft

 if they do a Big "NO!"

-of Diving Save
+to Diving Save

 - Old school Super Robot throwback Shinkon Gattai Godannar!! has the most unique example in a Humongous Mecha on Humongous Mecha version.
 When Ex girlfriend Mira Ackerman tries to Mercykill The Hero Goh Sarutobi when his infection by the Insania Virus finally takes full control, she is stopped by Current Girlfriend Anna Aoi.
-Since Anna and Mira's robots happen to be Fembots as well, it's essentially one female robot draped atop another, just like this.◊ HUZZAH!!!
+Since Anna and Mira's robots happen to be Fembots as well, it's essentially one female robot draped atop another, just like this.◊

 - At the climax of The Castle of Cagliostro, Clarisse pulls an epic one, complete with a Big "NO!", by diving from atop the clocktower and taking Cagliostro with her to prevent him from killing Lupin.
 The count manages to save himself, however, and gives her the boot in retaliation, which sends her plummeting toward the lake.
 This spurs Lupin to leap from the tower in order to save her.